Community Pledge | COVID-19 Health and Safety

 - Guests to Campus — I will follow the College’s rules and, when allowed, ensure that any guest I bring to campus will be aware of and comply with the standards for not being on campus if sick or symptomatic, physical distancing, hand hygiene, and social gatherings.

 - Physical Distancing — Recognizing that strict adherence will not always be possible, practical, or necessary, I will take daily precautions to keep space between myself and others (6 feet of physical distancing, which is about two arm lengths).

 - Observing Space Restrictions — The College has established guidelines for the use of campus buildings.
 I will adhere to the guidelines for the use of spaces on campus.

-The pledge will be available for acknowledgement in a few weeks.
-Every student, faculty, and staff member is expected to sign electronically by August 10.
+The pledge is available for acknowledgement by which every student, faculty, and staff member is expected to sign electronically no later than August 10.